 Until recently, it was considered uncommon for a child or adolescent to complain of back pain.

 It was usually associated with more serious conditions.
 However, today, back pain is becoming more common in younger children.
 Complaints of less serious back pain have been shown to increase as children get older.
 Even though the majority of children will not have a serious condition, we still need to be aware of the symptoms of these.
-Any of the following symptoms when associated with back pain should be reported to a physician:

 • Fever or weight loss.